hpc/pavilion2/docs/plugins/schedulers.rst

 To gather data for your scheduler, override the ``_get_data()`` method, which should return a dictionary of the information.
 The structure of this dictionary is entirely up to you.
-How to gather that data is scheduler dependent, and thus out of the scope of this tutorial.
+How to gather that data is scheduler dependent, and thus out the scope of this tutorial.

 Filtering Node Data
 ~~~~~~~~~~~~~~~~~~~